Acacia is a very beautiful ornamental tree that can grow very tall.

 Pruning isn’t required.

 - If you must balance or reduce the branches, wait for the winter season or dry season in tropical countries.

 Good to know about the Acacia tree

-- This tree species, native to North America, is known for its symmetrical leaves which are a bit long and divided into many oval leaflets.
+- This tree species is known for its symmetrical leaves.
+They’re a bit long and divided into many oval leaflets.

-Depending on the species, flowers bloom in hues that range from white to pink.
-Flowers grow in particularly fragrant clusters, a true bounty for bees!
-The honey produced from Acacia trees is surprisingly clear and stays liquid for many months.
+Flowers bloom in hues that range from white to pink, depending on the species.
+Flowers grow in particularly fragrant clusters.
+It’s a true bounty for bees!
+Honey produced from Acacia trees is surprisingly clear and stays liquid for many months.

 Acacia leaves close up a night, exactly like those of its tiny relative, Mimosa pudica.

 - The scientific term for this is “nyctinasty”.